Home » Qualifications Explained

 Access to University courses provide you with the skills, knowledge and behaviours you will need to be a successful university student.
 They are an ideal route if you are returning to education after a break and, on successful completion, give you the opportunity to progress to a Foundation Degree or a full degree in your chosen subject.

-Learners should have a GCSE in English and ideally Mathematics (or Functional Skills Level 2) however there may be a possibility to study for these qualifications while on the Access course.
+Learners should have a GCSE in English and ideally Maths (or Functional Skills Level 2) however there may be a possibility to study for these qualifications while on the Access course.

 Learners should have two GCSEs at Grade 3 or above (or equivalent) or evidence of previous successful study.